 How many puppy pads should I put down at once?

-You usually only need to put down one puppy pad at a time.
+You usually need to put down only one puppy pad at a time.
 Good-quality puppy pads are waterproof on the bottom and absorbent enough to last two to three uses before you need to toss them.
-If you have a very large puppy or if your puppy is routinely missing the pad, you might try putting down multiple pads and slightly overlapping the edges to create a larger surface area for your pup.
+If you have a large puppy or if your puppy is routinely missing the pad, you might try putting down multiple pads and slightly overlapping the edges to create a larger surface area.

 How long should you use puppy pads for?